anna-filou/anna-filou.github.io/now.md

 ## Note

 I’ve been writing updates on my `/now` page for a much longer time, and regret that I haven’t been keeping a running log since the beginning.
-I could theoretically go over all my GitHub commits to populate this page and might do it at some point.
+I could theoretically go over all my GitHub commits to populate this page and might do just that at some point.